Composting tips, advice and science.

 Filling up wooden compost bins.

-I think wooden compost bins are my favourite bins of all.
-And that’s nothing to do with their insulating properties, and all to do with their looks.
+I think wooden compost bins are my favorite bins of all.
+And that’s nothing to do with their insulating properties—it’s all about their looks.

-Wooden compost bins look nice, and they keep make it easier to build a compost pile without it collapsing into a mess.
-I have three pallet bins in my garden, which I use to rotate compost, but I must admit my neighbour’s slatted bin looks better than mine.
-(They both look better than plastic bins.)
+Wooden compost bins look great, and they make it easier to build a compost pile without it collapsing into a mess.
+I have three pallet bins in my garden, which I use to rotate compost, but I must admit my neighbor’s slatted bin looks better than mine.
+(They both look better than plastic bins!)

 Pros and cons of wooden compost bins